 Prepare Dog Biking Gear

-If you’ve assessed your dog’s health, fitness and willingness to go along on a bike ride, the next thing you’ll want to consider is gear.
+If you’ve assessed your dog’s health, fitness, and willingness to go along on a bike ride, the next thing you’ll want to consider is gear.
 There are a lot of options to help keep you and your dog safe while out on a bike ride.
-Following are a few essentials when it comes to dog biking gear.
+The following are a few essentials when it comes to dog biking gear.

 Another transport option, which is great for multiple dogs and larger dogs, is a bike trailer/carrier.
 Just as we discussed with leashes, it is best to purchase a trailer/carrier designed specifically for dog cycling.
 A trailer or wagon for dogs should be big enough for your pet to sit, stand, lie down and turn around in comfortably.